-Note: NNPA ratio is net NPAs to net advances as reported by the company Source: Company reports, CRISIL MI&A Research
+Note: NNPA ratio is net NPAs to net advances as reported by the company

 Most NBFC-MFIs had high average interest rate of 19-22% yearly on a declining balance basis.
 However, these interest rates are much lower than those charged by village moneylenders (typically 30-45%).
 Muthoot Microfin is one of the youngest NBFC-MFI players with a relatively strong credit rating of CRISIL 'A+'.
 Muthoot Microfin has also been graded as M1C1 in capacity assessment and code of conduct assessment by CRISIL.